salacika/DE1SQL/SQL2/README.md

 Order by a field

-`SELECT state, cost FROM birdstrikes ORDER BY cost`
+`SELECT state, cost FROM birdstrikes ORDER BY cost;`

 Order by a multiple fields

-`SELECT state, cost FROM birdstrikes ORDER BY state, cost ASC`
+`SELECT state, cost FROM birdstrikes ORDER BY state, cost ASC;`

 Reverse ordering

-`SELECT state, cost FROM birdstrikes ORDER BY cost DESC`
+`SELECT state, cost FROM birdstrikes ORDER BY cost DESC;`

 <br/><br/>